libpag/skia-benchmark/README.md

 finally, open Xcode and launch the `mac/Skia-Benchmark.xcodeproj`.
 You are all set!

 ### Windows

+**Note:** If you're using a dedicated graphics card like NVIDIA or AMD, make sure to update your graphics driver to the latest version to ensure the test results are accurate.

 To get started, open the root directory in CLion.
 Then, go to `File->Settings` and navigate to `Build, Execution, Deployment->ToolChains`.
 Set the toolchain to `Visual Studio` with `amd64`